Search:

 Electronic Student Book Chapter 1 - the Electronic Student Book file for this chapter is provided in web-enabled pdf format.
 If you are logged into ScienceSource.ca, clicking the page numbers of the pdf file will present you with all available web resources for that page.

-The Rouge River Valley - known to local Iroquois as Katabokokonk, the Rouge River is an important part of this valley ecosystem in northeast Toronto:
+The Rouge River Valley - known to local Iroquois as Katabokokonk, the Rouge River is a very important part of this valley ecosystem in northeast Toronto:

 Unit Task: Your Ecological Footprint - how large is your ecological footprint?